WelbornGroup/ELECTRIC/docs/tutorial.rst

     When using the `byres` option, you should verify that the residues in your pdb file match what you expect for your xyz file.
 You can do this with the utility function `residue_report.py`.
 ELECTRIC will check that the `xyz` and `pdb` have the same number of atoms.
 However, all residue information will come from the PDB, so make sure the residue information in your provided PDB is as you expect.

-Finally, we arguments which gives information about the frame we want to analyze.
-Using `--equil 160` tells ELECTRIC to skip the first 160 frames for analysis, and `--stride 2` tells ELECTRIC to analyze every other frame after 160.
+Finally, we give arguments which gives information about the frame we want to analyze.
+Using `--equil 140` tells ELECTRIC to skip the first 140 frames for analysis, and `--stride 2` tells ELECTRIC to analyze every other frame.

 Running the calculation
 -----------------------